1972 through 1973

 Tarantura2000 is missing too much music and tape between songs.
 The opening nine seconds of Tangerine are absent (for the first time on disc), Moby is missing two seconds, and most of the tape after Bron is missing (52 seconds).
 There are four instances where the balance shifts from one channel to the other, making it sound like cuts.

+The no label title is complete.
+It's been equalized quite a bit to give some more low end and depth, and has also been amplified quite a bit too.
 Immigrant's tape is clearly from a higher generation than the other titles.
 TDOLZ's equalization is a bit off.
 Baby Face has been amplified a little.
 Flagge has been amplified quite a bit over the others.
 Wardour seems to have not adjusted the sound, so it's a little more natural.
-Tarantura2000's sound has been highly amplified.
+Tarantura2000's sound has been highly amplified, and the no label title too.

 Sometime In New York City (IQ), Whole Lotta Led (Badgeholders), & Whole Lotta Led: Ultimate Power Blues (Tarantura2000)